-Ambient monitoring data for CO concentration is available for one of the ambient monitoring stations, namely, the 467 University Avenue Station.
-The available data indicate that the 1-hour and 8-hour maximum concentrations at both stations did not exceed the AAQC of 30 and 13 ppm from 1999 to 2003, respectively.
+Ambient monitoring data for CO concentration is published for one of the ambient monitoring stations, namely, the 467 University Avenue Station.
+The available data indicate that the one-hour and eight-hour maximum concentrations at both stations did not exceed the AAQC of 30 and 13 ppm from 1999 to 2003, respectively.